Concord Fall Leaf Collection

 Provide Your Feedback

-We heard you.
 We realize our bulk leaf collection faces some challenges, including: collecting leaves too early from an area before all the leaves have fallen, suspending collection before reaching all residents due to the onset of winter weather, and the uncertainty of when collection will occur due to unpredictable leaf volumes and weather conditions.
 However, we also have heard from many residents that the bulk collection is a very convenient and appreciated program.
-Adding a bagged collection to our existing bulk collection adds an additional service to address these challenges, while providing more predictability and opportunity for residents to participate.
-We hope Concord residents will appreciate the City of Concord’s new and improved Concord Fall Leaf Collection.
+Adding the bagged collection last year to our existing bulk collection adds an additional service to address these challenges, while providing more predictability and opportunity for residents to participate in our program.
+Your feedback last year expressed the appreciation for this added bagged collection and proved it to be a success.
+We heard you again and have made some changes again this year to include the south end with our alternating starting positions.
+The south end will now begin to alternate their starting location each year, just like the north and east side.
+We agree that this change will make bulk collection more fair and equitable for residents in the south end.

 Fall Leaf Collection Feedback Form